chinjieh/mugenplcfg/README.md

 - `-u / --update`             Update files used by the tool
 - `-f / --force`              Attempt to generate the output file despite errors
-- `-g SCHEMA /--gen SCHEMA`   Generates a .py binding file from a .xsd schema

 More about mugenplcfg